tinyclub/linux-lab/_posts/2016-03-12-00-11-38-linaro-connect-bkk16-quick-report.md

 由于内容较多，我们抽取几个稍微做个介绍，更多详细内容请看 Slides。

+* Workload automation tool

-* [Workload automation tool](): how to generate a workload for a specific benchmark
+    how to generate a workload for a specific benchmark

+* OpenOSD

-* OpenOSD: library for decoding the coresight traces, and sample with perf
+    library for decoding the coresight traces, and sample with perf

+* sched-freq

-* sched-freq: a new cpufreq governor, integrated with scheduler
+    a new cpufreq governor, integrated with scheduler

+* BFQ

-* BFQ: a more interactive I/O scheduler than CFQ
+    a more interactive I/O scheduler than CFQ

+* OP-TEE

-* OP-TEE: a open source TEE implementation, mainly for security
+    a open source TEE implementation, mainly for security

+* CPUIdle Improvement

-* CPUIdle: Irq prediction instead of simple entry/exit statistic
+    Irq prediction instead of simple entry/exit statistic

+* AOSP RAM footprint

-* AOSP Ram footprint: new toolchains, new features of toolchains, split lib to smaller parts, tweek settings, replace the mem allocator
+    new toolchains, new features of toolchains, split lib to smaller parts, tweek settings, replace the mem allocator

+* EAS

-* EAS: “Energy Aware Scheduling”, a technique that improves power management on Linux by making it more central and easier to tune.
+  “Energy Aware Scheduling”, a technique that improves power management on Linux by making it more central and easier to tune.
 It includes Energy model driven scheduling, Scheduler driven DVFS, Idle CPU improments, Simple tunability, analysis & tuning flows, performance enhancement and tools.

+* IoTL

-* IoTL: the methods to make Linux binary suitable for small IoT applications?
+    the methods to make Linux binary suitable for small IoT applications?
 Similar to our [TinyLinux](http://tinylab.org/tinylinux) project.

+* kernelci.org

-* kernelci.org: doing hundreds of build and boot tests for upstream kernels on a wide variety of hardwares.
+    doing hundreds of build and boot tests for upstream kernels on a wide variety of hardwares.

-* Android Optimizing Compiler: How to work on intrinsics, instruction simplification, platform specific optimization, checker tests, analyse IRQ, boot.oat measurements, debug perf and execution issues with streamline and GDB.
+* Android Optimizing Compiler

+    How to work on intrinsics, instruction simplification, platform specific optimization, checker tests, analyse IRQ, boot.oat measurements, debug perf and execution issues with streamline and GDB.

+* Ubuntu Core

-* Ubuntu Core: a snappy platform for Embedded, IoT and 96boards
+    a snappy platform for Embedded, IoT and 96boards

-* Soc Idling & CPU Cluster PM: Use runtime PM for CPU also?
+* Soc Idling & CPU Cluster PM

-* Android HAL Consolidation
+    Extend runtime PM for CPU also, replace the old CPUidle framework.

-* Suspend to Idle: Compare to Suspend to RAM, how much power and perf can we get?
+* Suspend to Idle

+    Compare to Suspend to RAM, how much power and perf can we get?